corgito-ergo-perro/Southeast-Asia-Trade-Analysis-2010-2024/README.md

 ### 1. Trade Balance Trends
 ![Trade Balance](images/asean6_trade_balance.png)

+This graph highlights stark differences in trade performance across the ASEAN6.
+Singapore consistently maintains a significantly higher trade balance relative to GDP, likely due to its role as a re-export hub and highly open economy (World Bank, 2023).
+In contrast, Indonesia and the Philippines show relatively modest trade balances, reflecting higher dependence on imports and slower export diversification.
+Malaysia’s gradual decline might reflect structural changes in its export mix, while Vietnam shows steady improvement in the 2010s, likely driven by foreign direct investment and manufacturing exports (ADB, 2022).
+These trends raise questions about each country’s integration into global value chains and resilience to trade shocks.

 ### 2. Exports vs Imports

 ![Exports vs Imports](images/asean6_exports_imports.png)

 ### 3. Average Trade Balance